-When your microwave oven is first plugged in or after a power failure, the Display will only show "0".
-If a time of day is not set, "0" will stay on the Display until you set the cooking time.
+When your microwave oven is first plugged in or after a power failure, the Display will only show ": 0".
+If a time of day is not set, then the Display will start counting up from "0" until you set the cooking time or touch OFF/CANCEL.

-- You can only set the clock if the oven is not cooking food. - If you touch in an incorrect time, "Error" will appear on the Display and three tones will sound.
-Touch OFF/CANCEL and CLOCK SET and enter the correct time. - If you touch OFF/CANCEL while setting the clock, the clock will return to the last time of day set.
+- You can only set the clock if the oven is not cooking food. - If you touch in an incorrect time, "E" will appear on the Display and three tones will sound.
+Touch CLOCK and enter the correct time. - If you touch OFF/CANCEL while setting the clock, the clock will be cleared and the Display will go blank.